boazbk/tcs/lec_26_quantum_computing.md

 * **Entanglement** - The notion that two parts of the system could be connected in this weird way where measuring one will affect the other is known as _quantum entanglement_.

 Again, as counter-intuitive as these concepts are, they have been experimentally confirmed, so we just have to live with them.

+> # {.remark title="More on quantum" #quantumsources}
+The discussion in this  lecture is quite brief and somewhat superficial.
+The chapter on quantum computation in my [book with Arora](http://theory.cs.princeton.edu/complexity/) (see [draft here](http://theory.cs.princeton.edu/complexity/ab_quantumchap.pdf)) is one relatively short resource that contains essentially everything we discuss here and more.
+See also this [blog post of Aaronson](http://www.scottaaronson.com/blog/?p=208) for a high level explanation of Shor's algorithm which ends with links to several more detailed expositions.
+[This lecture](http://www.scottaaronson.com/democritus/lec14.html) of Aaronson for a great discussion of the feasibility of quantum computing (Aaronson's [course lecture notes](http://www.scottaaronson.com/democritus/default.html) and the [book](http://www.amazon.com/Quantum-Computing-since-Democritus-Aaronson/dp/0521199565) that they spawned are fantastic reads as well).

 ## Quantum computing and computation - an executive summary.